 7.10 If the court chooses not to extend the existing referral order or impose a discharge they have the power to impose a new referral order (where the discretionary referral order conditions are satisfied) in respect of the new offences only.
 This order can remain or run alongside the new order or the court may direct that the contract under the new order is not to take effect until the earlier order is revoked or discharged.
 Alternatively, the court may impose an absolute or conditional discharge.

-7.11 If the court sentences in any other way they have a discretionary power to revoke the referral order.
-Where an order is revoked, if it appears to be in the interests of justice, the court may deal with the original offence(s) in any way that the original court could have done, but may not make a new referral order.
+7.11 Where an order is revoked, if it appears to be in the interests of justice, the court may deal with the original offence(s) using the range of sentencing options (other than a referral order) that are currently available.
+However the sentence imposed must be one that could be imposed on a child or young person who was the age that the offender was when in fact convicted.
 Where the referral contract has taken effect, the court shall have regard to the extent of the child or young person’s compliance with the terms of the contract.

 Breach of a youth rehabilitation order (YRO)